postgres-ai/docs/src/pages/privacy.md

 Where we process personal data based on consent, individuals have a right to withdraw consent at any time.
 We do not generally process personal data based on consent (as we can usually rely on another legal basis).
 Where we rely on your consent for our processing of your personal data, to withdraw your consent please email us at privacy@postgres.ai or, to stop receiving an email from a Postgres.ai marketing list.

-you may manage your receipt of commercial communications by clicking on the “unsubscribe” link located on the bottom of such emails, through your account settings if you have a Postgres.ai account, or you may send a request to unsubscribe@postgres.ai
+You may manage your receipt of commercial communications by clicking on the “unsubscribe” link located on the bottom of such emails, through your account settings if you have a Postgres.ai account, or you may send a request to unsubscribe@postgres.ai

 ### Complaints